TheInspiredConjurer/zoop-word/README.md

 # zoop-word
-Search or generate a random word with definition using merriam-webster dictionary api
+Search or generate a random word with definition using the Merriam-Webster Dictionary API

+Made using HTML5, Tailwindcss and Javascript.